 - Upmarket: The four upmarket hotels we recommend are a combination of classic and more contemporary styles, and although not the most luxurious, they provide a good level of comfort and a central location

-- Boutique: Our boutique recommendations are smaller but bursting with character.
-They are a little further out of town, but worth the walk!
+- Boutique: Our boutique recommendation is smaller but bursting with character.
+A little further out of town, but worth the walk!

-- No frills: This is your go-to accommodation for basic comfort on a tighter budget, or perhaps for single night stop-over
+- No frills: This is your go-to accommodation for basic comfort on a tighter budget, or perhaps for a single-night stopover

 - Estancias: Escape the town and get a real taste of Patagonian culture; you'll receive a warm welcome at these guesthouses run by gauchos whose families have lived here for generations

 Please be aware that hotels do get booked in advance during Patagonia's peak season, so we would absolutely recommend that you book anywhere you're definitely keen to stay ahead of travelling, or risk disappointment!

 Hotel Almasur, previously the 'Rey Don Felipe', is set back a little from the hustle and bustle of the centre on a quiet road, but still only a five-minute walk from the main square of Punta Arenas and the Strait.